cloudmesh-community/case/README.md

-* Develop a case than can hold up to five PI's of Raspberry PI 3B or PI 3B+, a network switch that can in addition be plugged into a laptop, and a power supply to power the Pis.
+* Develop a case than can hold up to five PI's of Raspberry PI 3B or PI 3B+, a network switch that can in addition be plugged into a laptop, and a power supply to power the Pi's.

 * No screws or glue needs to be used to assemble the case